SeitaBV/v2g-liberty/README.md

 ## ALWAYS CHANGE ##
 # Provide the coordinates of the location.
 # Typical: lat.
 52.xxxxxx,  lon.
 4.xxxxxx, elevation in meters.
+# ToDo: use these settings from Home Assistant instead
 ha_latitude: xx.xxxxxxx
 ha_longitude: x.xxxxxxx
 ha_elevation: x
 ha_time_zone: Europe/Amsterdam

-# To which mobile device must (critial) platform notifications be send
+# To which mobile device must (critical) platform notifications be sent.
 # Can be found in the home assistant companion app under:
 # Settings > Companion App > (Top item) your name and server > Device name
 # Replace any spaces, minus (-), dots(.) with underscores (_)
 admin_mobile_name: "your_device_name"
-#Should be iOS or Android, others are not supported.
+# Should be iOS or Android, others are not supported.
 admin_mobile_platform: "your platform name: iOS or Android"

 #############   FLEXMEASURES CONFIGURATION   ###################################